Showing posts with label Erin the Literary Cat. Show all posts

 This ability is news to Fergus.
 But it seems when there was a lightning storm some days earlier, and the puddle they were in took a zap of power, the snails got the ability to change into anything, or anyone!
 All they have to do is say in their heads three times the name of the person or object they want to become, then they morph.
 As simple as that.
 Or maybe not as simple when you morph into humans and get legs!

-From this startling discovery that Shelby forgot to mention, our two snails set off on a course of action that is anything but regular, but very very.
+From this startling discovery that Shelby forgot to mention, our two snails set off on a course of action that is anything but regular, but very very dangerous.
 Their mission to save their garden quickly changes to one to save not only Angela, but also all of human kind from a fate worse than death– being turned into a lettuce!

 The perps of this scary scheme are none other than the UK Prime Minster and her sidekick, the Deputy PM!